centrifuge/documentation/docs/overview/contributing.md

 ---
-id: contributing
+id: 3-contributing
-title: 3 Contributing and Code of Conduct
+title: Contributing and Code of Conduct
 category: 1 Overview
 ---